bmourad01/lang-n-change/README.md

 Additionally, language definitions can be compiled to executable λProlog logic programs.
 This feature can be used to run queries on the generated languages in order to test their behavior.
+Another useful feature of λProlog is that it is a statically-typed language.
+Language definitions that are ill-formed will fail to compile to λProlog programs, allowing for users to identify certain classes of errors in their language designs/transformations.

 ## Any publications?